fusebit/everynode/README.md

 **How can I get in touch with feedback, questions, etc?**

-You can [join out community Slack, Discord, or e-mail us](https://fusebit.io/contact/).
+You can [join our community Slack, Discord, or e-mail us](https://fusebit.io/contact/).
 You can also reach us on Twitter [@fusebitio](https://twitter.com/fusebitio).
+You can also file an issue in this repo.

 **How do I report an issue?**